Taste receptor: Salt

-Various receptors have also been proposed for salty tastes, along with the possible taste detection of lipids, complex carbohydrates, and water.
-Evidence for these receptors had been unconvincing in most mammal studies.
-For example, the proposed ENaC receptor for sodium detection can only be shown to contribute to sodium taste in Drosophila.
-However, proteolyzed forms of ENaC have been shown to function as a human salt taste receptor.
-Proteolysis is the process where a protein is cleaved.
-The mature form of ENaC is thought to be proteolyzed, however the characterization of which proteolyzed forms exist in which tissues is incomplete.
-Proteolysis of cells created to overexpress hetermulitmeric ENaC comprising alpha, beta and gamma subunits was used to identify compounds that selectively enhanced the activity of proteolyzed ENaC versus non-proteolyzed ENaC.
-Human sensory studies demonstrated that a compound that enhances proteolyzed ENaC functions to enhance the salty taste of table salt, or sodium chloride, confirming proteolyzed ENaC as the first human salt taste receptor.
+Saltiness seems to have two components: a low-salt signal and a high-salt signal.
+The low-salt signal from epithelial sodium channel (ENaC), which detects sodium and similar ions, causes a sensation of deliciousness.
+The high-salt signal is known to correspond to a high chloride level and the sensation of "too salty", but the receptor has not yet been identified.

 Carbonation

 An enzyme connected to the sour receptor transmits information about carbonated water.

 Fat

 A possible taste receptor for fat, CD36, has been identified.
 CD36 has been localized to the circumvallate and foliate papillae, which are present in taste buds and where lingual lipase is produced, and research has shown that the CD36 receptor binds long chain fatty acids.
 Differences in the amount of CD36 expression in human subjects was associated with their ability to taste fats, creating a case for the receptor's relationship to fat tasting.
 Further research into the CD36 receptor could be useful in determining the existence of a true fat-tasting receptor.

 Free fatty acid receptor 4 (also termed GPR120) and to a much lesser extent free fatty acid receptor 1 (also termed GPR40) have been implicated to respond to oral fat, and their absence leads to reduced fat preference and reduced neuronal response to orally administered fatty acids.

 TRPM5 has been shown to be involved in oral fat response and identified as a possible oral fat receptor, but recent evidence presents it as primarily a downstream actor.